 - Gentle Geometry -

-Ergonomics are the starting point of all our projects.
 At Véronique Cotrel, whether we’re working on a Parisian renovation or leading a residential project through our interior design studio in New York, the first conversations always revolve around lifestyle.
 It’s the client’s needs that shape the brief.
-Style comes later — it evolves organically from the dialogue we build with our clients, through exchanges and learning.
+Style comes later - it evolves organically from the dialogue we build with our clients, through exchanges and learning.
 This learning process is at the core of residential interior architecture.
 It’s relational work, first and foremost.
-We don't simply apply a style — we allow it to infuse slowly, molded by our understanding of the client and expressed through the project.
+We don't simply apply a style - we allow it to infuse slowly, molded by our understanding of the client and expressed through the project.

 Function, aesthetics… and one more thing: technique.
 We can’t ignore it.
 Interior architecture demands a deep understanding of construction methods, history, and materials.
 Without that, nothing can be built.

 One example?
 The parquet flooring.
-It looks like it's always been here — but it’s entirely new.
+It looks like it's always been here, but it’s entirely new.
 Its layout, dimensions, and tone all respect the traditional methods used in Haussmann-era apartments.
-A little behind-the-scenes detail: we artificially aged it by tinting the edges.
+A little behind-the-scenes detail : we artificially aged it by tinting the edges.
 The result speaks for itself.

+Let’s pause in the primary bedroom, where the restoration work on the cornices and woodwork was particularly meticulous, though it may not be obvious at first glance.
 This bedroom opens onto a bathroom, separated by a moulded door.
 Mirrors here reflect the lush greenery visible from the windows, extending the view into the room.

 Let's bring your space to life.